 - Audio - Language audio options (Japanese (日本語), English, French (Français), German (Deutsch))

 - Square with some lines inside - Subtitle options (English, French (Français), German (Deutsch), Dutch (Nederlands))

-Also worth noting is that Universal's video masters use the Japanese credits instead of the English credits that Funimation have.
+Unlike Funimation's release, Universal's video masters use the Japanese credits instead of the English credits that Funimation have.
 However the Opening and Closing songs are not subtitled.
 The subtitles on the discs are white and much bigger than the normal.
-I took a picture which you can see below, so you get what I mean (by the way I'm using my phone to take photos so the presentation may look eh).
+Funimation's English Commentaries are also not included with this release.

 Languages: Japanese, English, French, German